 That’s true, although I’ve never understood this behavior.
 It’s really odd to me that essentials such as groceries tend to go on debit cards, while discretionary purchases skew more towards credit.

 Fearing debt?
 Use your credit card like a debit card

 I totally get the desire to avoid debt, especially when so much is uncertain.
-But credit cards offer vastly superior rewards and consumer protections than debit cards.
+But a handful of today’s best credit cards offer vastly superior rewards and consumer protections than debit cards.
 I believe the best course of action is to use a credit card like a debit card – paying it off in full each month to avoid interest, while earning rewards and enjoying better security.

 Have a question about credit cards?
 E-mail me at firstname.lastname@example.org and I’d be happy to help.